All Episodes

 This is before Stephen Chu ever even had dreams of being an energy secretary.

-As a weapon against global warming, it sounds so simple and low tech, it could not possibly work.
+As a weapon against global warming, it sounds so simple and low-tech, it could not possibly work.

 But the idea of using millions of buckets of whitewash to avert climate catastrophe has won the backing of one of the world's most influential scientists, Stephen Chu.

-The Nobel prize-winning physicist appointed by Obama as energy secretary, wants to paint the world white.
+The Nobel Prize-winning physicist appointed by Obama as energy secretary, wants to paint the world white.

-A global initiative to change the color of roofs, roads, and pavements so that you remember this story so that it reflects sunlight and heat could play a big part in containing global warming.
+So that you remember this story so they reflect sunlight and heat could play a big part in containing global warming.

 This guy wants to paint everything white.

-This is who the energy secretary is, and he tells us to stop acting like teenagers.
+And he tells us to stop acting like teenagers.

 The Club for Growth has highlighted an interview of David Axelrod by Wolf Blitzer, in which the CNN correspondent presses Axelrod on why not to allow health insurance to be sold across state lines.

-We have two sound bites on this.
+We have two soundbites on this.

 This is from September 9th.

-Blitzer said the cooperative option, a series of health insurance cooperatives, it wouldn't be the public option, but it would be some something in between.
+Blitzer said the cooperative option, a series of health insurance cooperatives, it wouldn't be the public option, but it would be something in between.

 He will acknowledge the fact that there is that idea.